aar0nTw/sleepybytes/content/posts/ultimate-form-of-pl.md

 # The Ultimate Form of Programming Language

-At the current stage, I feel like GPT is more like the ultimate form of a programming language compared to AGI.
+At the current stage, I feel that GPT is more like the ultimate form of programming language, as opposed to strong AI.

 After looking at this repository on [GitHub - fafrd/aquarium: AI-controlled Linux Containers](https://github.com/fafrd/aquarium), I realized that one aspect of programming languages is that syntax has been gradually evolving from low-level to high-level, constantly approaching natural language.